 And remember to enjoy yourself — dating should be a fun experience, not a task!
 “You should look at it like, ‘I’m meeting as many people as I can … and I’m potentially making new friends,’ and you are more likely to get a better outcome.”

 But Metselaar is aware that there are times a relationship just is not meant to be.
 Never ignore the red flags:

 You can’t trust them.
 “The biggest one [of all] is trust.
 If you feel like you can’t trust them or they’re sketchy about their phone or they wouldn’t feel comfortable if you grabbed their phone to make a call, then that’s a red flag.”

-There is no algorithm to dating, and even your favorite would you rather questions won’t give you the answer.
+There is no algorithm to dating, and even your favorite would you rather questions will not give you the answer.
 Metselaar knows this.
 But she is a strong voice for women navigating this world.
 “I’m really open and vulnerable about the dating experiences I’ve had in the past and because of that I think a lot of people look at me like an expert because I’ve been through so much and come out on the other side,” she says.
 “I’m admittedly someone who is learning from [her] own dating mistakes and learning as I go.”